 Some argue against obtaining Thyroid Cancer Uptake Studies because:

-- Low dose of RAI may not detect minimal microscopic disease and therefore RAI treatment not be given to the patient if no uptake is seen on the initial study.
+- Low dose of RAI may not detect minimal microscopic disease and therefore RAI treatment should not be given to the patient if no uptake is seen on the initial study.

 - There is a theory called “stunning” where it is suggested that low dose of RAI during the thyroid cancer uptake study may be taken up by hurthle cell cancer and will result in "stunning" but not killing of thyroid cancer cells, making the high dose of radioactive iodine less effective.
 Studies however have suggested that this does not actually occur.